learn-co-students/displaying-associations-rails-v-000/README.md

 # Blog Categories

-In this lesson, we'll be setting up a blog admin panel so that Posts can be created, associated with Categories, and listed by category.
+In this lesson, we'll be setting up a blog admin panel so that `Post` objects can be created, associated with `Category` objects, and listed by `Category`.

 # The Models